Get Help | Call 1-888-373-7888 | Text 233733

 It is estimated there are 50 million victims of human trafficking around the world including both labor and sex trafficking.

-AEHT members serve over 100 survivors each year through local shelters and outreach programs.
+AEHT members impact over 700 survivors each year through local shelters and outreach programs.

 The Stop Trafficking newsletter promotes awareness of human trafficking, provides best practices in advocacy, and recommends actions to counter human trafficking and empower survivors.